Archdiocese of Saint Paul and Minneapolis: Harry Flynn

 With Roach's retirement, Flynn assumed the full archbishopric.
-Under Flynn, the Saint Paul Seminary and Saint John Vianney College Seminary received major reforms, and the Cathedral of Saint Paul had its roof completely replaced.
 After serving as archbishop for 12 years, Flynn requested that the pope assign him a coadjutor archbishop.
 On April 24, 2007, Pope Benedict XVI appointed Bishop John Nienstedt as Flynn's coadjutor.

 John Nienstedt

-When the pope accepted Flynn's retirement on May 2, 2008, Nienstedt automatically succeeded him as the eighth archbishop of St. Paul and Minneapolis.
+When the pope accepted Flynn's retirement on May 2, 2008, Nienstedt succeeded him as the eighth archbishop of St. Paul and Minneapolis.

 Nienstedt's tenure as archbishop was tumultuous.
 In October 2010, Nienstedt announced a strategic plan that called for 21 parishes to be merged into 14 neighboring parishes.
 These and two later mergers reduced the number of parishes in the archdiocese from 213 in October 2010 to 188 in July 2013.

-In November 2012, Reverend Curtis Wehmeyer pleaded guilty to 20 sex abuse and child pornography charges.
-In 2013, MPR News obtained a letter revealing that archdiocesan officials, including Nienstedt and vicar general Reverend Kevin McDonough, had known of the archdiocesan decision in 2011 to cover up an allegation suggesting that Wehmeyer had sexually abused two brothers in his camper.
-When the reported abuse took place, the camper was parked outside Blessed Sacrament Church in St. Paul, where Wehmeyer served for six years and where the mother of the boys was employed.
-In 2015, Wehmeyer was laicized by the Vatican while serving a five-year prison sentence.In January 2015, the archdiocese filed for Chapter 11 bankruptcy.
+In November 2012, Curtis Wehmeyer pleaded guilty to 20 sex abuse and child pornography charges.
+In 2013, MPR News obtained a letter revealing that archdiocesan officials, including Nienstedt and vicar general Kevin McDonough, had known of the archdiocesan decision in 2011 to cover up an allegation about sexual abuse.
+In 2015, Wehmeyer was laicized by the Vatican while serving a five-year prison sentence.

-On June 15, 2015, Pope Francis accepted the resignations of Nienstedt and Auxiliary Bishop Lee A. Piché to help clear the air in the archdiocese surrounding the abuse cases and bankruptcy.
+On June 15, 2015, Pope Francis accepted the resignations of Nienstedt and Auxiliary Bishop Lee A. Piché.
 The same day, Francis appointed Bernard Hebda as its apostolic administrator to serve until a new archbishop would be installed, although Hebda remained as the coadjutor archbishop of Newark.